-Hatfield Swimming Club is committed to providing a caring, friendly and safe environment for all of our members so they can learn to swim or train in a relaxed and secure atmosphere.

-Bullying of any kind is unacceptable.

-If bullying does occur, all members should be speaking out and feel reassured that incidents will be dealt with promptly and effectively.

-We are a TELLING swimming club.

-This means that anyone who knows that bullying is happening is expected to tell the welfare officer, coach, teacher or another officer or employee of Hatfield Swimming Club.
+Swim England and Kingston upon Hull Swimming Club are committed to providing a caring, friendly and safe environment for all our members, so they can learn to swim or train in a relaxed and secure atmosphere.
+Bullying of any kind is unacceptable at our club.
+If bullying does occur, all members should be able to speak out and feel reassured that incidents will be dealt with promptly and effectively.
+We are a TELLING organisation.
+This means that anyone who knows that bullying is happening is expected to tell the welfare officer, coach, squad manager or committee member of the club.